perrutquist/IrrationalExpressions.jl/README.md

 6.283185307179586476925286766559005768394338798750211641949889184615632812572396
 ```

 Functions in `Base.Math` typically convert to `Float64` when encountering an unknown subtype of `Real`.
+They will work as usual.

 ```
 julia> cos(2π)